Centrora/centroradocs/pdo-class.rst

    extension=pdo.so
    extension=pdo_mysql.so1

-Once the PDO is added to the PHP environment, issue will be resolved.
+Once PDO is added to the PHP environment, issue will be resolved.